The Professional DIY German Cockroach Treatment

-Often German cockroach will manage to get into buildings hidden inside cardboard boxes (so check any incoming boxes!).
-Whilst they like cardboard boxes they will also try and find a warm dry harbourage, close to food and water.
+Often German cockroaches will manage to get into buildings hidden inside cardboard boxes (so check any incoming boxes!).
+Whilst they like cardboard boxes they will also try and find a warm dry hiding place, close to food and water.
 They can exploit a wide variety of hiding places and if you do not locate all these harbourages and kill all the cockroaches hiding there, the population will rebound and the problem will return.
-Here is the 3 step process to get rid of small cockroaches;

 German cockroaches tend to set up home in the kitchen, but also like bathrooms and laundries.
 Here are the key places to look;

 - Cupboards – look in corners and hinges of cupboards.
 Also underneath and behind any kick-boards.